 b.
 1922 Montevideo, Uruguay - d.
 1997 Seravezza, Italy

-In 1942, Fonseca quit his architectural studies in order to pursue an artistic career.
+In 1942, Fonseca chose to leave his study of architecture in order to pursue an artistic career.
 Working under the direction of Joaquín Torres-García, Fonseca joined the artist's workshop, where he participated in the group's collective exhibitions.
-In 1945 Fonseca traveled with other Taller Torres-García members through Argentina, Peru, and Bolivia to study pre-Columbian art.
-This experience, along with numerous trips throughout Europe, the Middle East, and North Africa during the 1950s, profoundly affected Fonseca's formal and theoretical approach to art.
+In 1945, Fonseca traveled with other Taller Torres-García members through Argentina, Peru, and Bolivia to study pre-Columbian art.
+This experience, along with numerous trips throughout Europe, the Middle East, and Egypt during the 1950s, profoundly affected Fonseca's formal and theoretical approach to art.

 Please click for CV